swapnilyavalkar/swapnilyavalkar/README.md

 ### 👋 **Welcome!**

-**Empowering businesses with cloud solutions and automation 🚀 | AWS DevOps Professional | 13+ years of expertise**
+**Empowering businesses with cloud solutions and automation 🚀 | AWS DevOps Professional | 14+ years of IT expertise**

-Hi, I’m **Swapnil Yavalkar**, a AWS Cloud Professional with over **7 years of experience in AWS & DevOps** and **13 years of expertise in Tableau & SAP BO administration**.
+Hi, I’m **Swapnil Yavalkar**, an AWS Cloud Professional with over **8 years of experience in AWS & DevOps** and **14 years of IT expertise**.
 I specialize in **building scalable, resilient infrastructure** and automating processes for maximum efficiency, helping businesses reduce costs and improve workflows.
+With a background in **Tableau & SAP BO administration**, I have managed complex environments and led numerous successful cloud projects.

 ---

 ### 🌟 **About Me**

-💻 **Cloud & DevOps Engineer** | 🔧 **Automation Expert**
+💻 **Cloud & DevOps Engineer** | 🔧 **Automation Expert** | 📊 **BI Specialist**

-I’m passionate about **cloud computing, automation**, and **DevOps**, and I've worked with several organizations to optimize their cloud infrastructure, reduce operational costs, and streamline deployments through CI/CD pipelines.
-My experience in **BI** has also helped enterprises implement **large-scale solutions** using Tableau and SAP BO.
+I’m passionate about **cloud computing, automation**, and **DevOps**, and I've worked with multiple organizations to optimize their cloud infrastructure, reduce operational costs, and streamline deployments through CI/CD pipelines.
+My experience in **Business Intelligence** also includes implementing large-scale solutions using Tableau and SAP BO.

 ---